tomhoover/guide-programming-fundamentals-in-python/guide.md

-#Github link to what they are building Programming Fundamentals in Python
+#Programming Fundamentals in Python

-2 hours
+Approximate time ~ 1 hour

 ##Introduction
 ###What is Python?